CasualYT31/ComputerWars/CWM Format Specification.md

  - In between `Map Height` and `Army Count`, two new `uint32` fields were
    added: `Selected Tile X` and `Selected Tile Y`.
 They store the X and Y location of the tile the cursor was last on.
+ - For each army, after their funds, `Current CO` and `Tag CO` are stored in that order.
+Both are `awe::BankID` fields, storing the IDs of the CO types.
+If there is no tag CO, the `awe::army::NO_ARMY` value should be stored in that field.
+This should *not* be the case for the current CO.